sygmaprotocol/sygma-substrate-pallets/README.md

 As mentioned in the `MultiAsset` section, the `AssetId` contains the asset's MultiLocation, so that one asset with its `MultiLocation` is able to link with `ResouceID`,

 ### SCALE codec in substrate
 When sending and receiving over the network, substrate uses an encoding and decoding program called SCALE codec.
-The SCALE codec is not self-describing in any way.
+The SCALE codec is not self-describing.
 It assumes the decoding context has all type knowledge about the encoded data.
-In general, each data type has its own rule when encoding by SCALE, so when decoding, they will follow their own rule based its data type.
+In general, each data type has its own rule when encoding by SCALE, so when decoding, they will follow their own rule based on its data type.

-It is **not** recommended to do the manual decoding, however, it is important to understand the underline mechanism.
+It is **not** recommended to do the manual decoding; however, it is important to understand the underline mechanism.

-The substrate reference table for this encoding/decoding rules can be found [here](https://docs.substrate.io/reference/scale-codec/)
+The substrate reference table for this `encoding/decoding` rules can be found [here](https://docs.substrate.io/reference/scale-codec/).

 There are other language lib that has implemented SCALE codec can be used when interacting with substrate node which can also be found in the link above.